MCKersting12/pySWC/README.md

 # pySWC
 Functions used for the manipulation of swc files

 Swc files are commonly used to represent neurons.
-They are good for morphological analysis and can be used for biophysically realistic computational models
+They can be used for morphological analysis and to create biophysically realistic computational models.
+This Python class can be used for processing the file.
+The test file shows how to implement the class.

 Only dependency is numpy